Ayamin0x539/MemoryPatternSearch/README.md

 ***Main code is in dllmain.cpp in MemoryPatternSearch directory.***

+Inject this dll into the target process; we do this internally.
+(May write an external method later, but then we'd have to read another process' memory.)

 == PATTERN SEARCH ALGORITHM ==

 If you have the byte array of a function you want to find in a game,